Taylor Walls Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.
+- The Twins pitching staff ranks second in the league with a collective 9.6 strikeouts per nine innings.

-- The Twins have a 3.41 team ERA that ranks second among all MLB pitching staffs.
+- The Twins' 3.47 team ERA ranks second across all league pitching staffs.

-- Twins pitchers combine to allow the fifth-fewest home runs in baseball (57 total, one per game).
+- Twins pitchers combine to surrender the fifth-fewest home runs in baseball (59 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.